|Home||Internet of Things||Aerospace||Apparel||Energy||Defense||Health Care||Logistics||Manufacturing||Retail|

 Herders are testing a solution from Anicare that provides location data about the animals as they graze and migrate through the forests of Finland, thereby preventing unnecessary loss of livestock if they wander away from the herd or stop moving.

 May 17, 2019—

 Finnish technology startup Anicare is providing its Healtag tracker to be attached to the ears of reindeer so their movements can be tracked across Finland for as long as five years.
-The solution employs Nordic ID's Internet of Things (IoT)-enabled tag, which is built into an ear tag that can be attached to an animal's ear flap.
+The solution employs Nordic Semiconductor's Internet of Things (IoT)-enabled tag, which is built into an ear tag that can be attached to an animal's ear flap.
 The tag transmits its unique ID number, along with location data, via what is called narrowband IoT (NB-IoT), a low-power wide-area network (LPWAN) for cellular devices.

 The system employs a cellular connection to Anicare's cloud-based server in order to enable users to not only see where animals are but when they may require assistance, based on their lack of movement.
 Anicare also offers an app so that a herder can access data regardless of where he or she is located.

 Some reindeer already wear GPS collars, and have done so since 2009.
 However, Marttila says, such devices can cost around €600 ($784) apiece.
 The battery life is typically about a year, meaning herders would need to change the battery on any given animal's device multiple times throughout its life.
 That requires catching each animal and handling its collar, which creates stress for both the reindeer and its owner.
 The GPS transmitters are also heavy, due to the batteries needed and the size of the radio hardware.